Apple & Onion: Development

 Gendi first pitched the idea of the series to Cartoon Network Development Studio Europe whilst working on The Amazing World of Gumball in London, a series that he produced.
 Upon arriving in Burbank, Gendi approached Cartoon Network Studios with the concept, who greenlit the production of a pilot.
-The resulting short was selected to be screened alongside another Cartoon Network pilot, Welcome to My Life, at the Annecy Festival in June 18, 2015, before eventually being released online in May 2016.
+The resulting short was selected to be screened alongside another Cartoon Network pilot, Welcome to My Life, at the Annecy Festival on June 18, 2015, before eventually being released online in May 2016.

-The short was picked up for a limited series in March 2017 which premiered on February 23, 2018.
+The short was picked up for a limited series in March 2017, which premiered on February 23, 2018.
 On May 20, 2019, the series was picked up for a second season.

-On February 2022, creator George Gendi announced that the complete series was being streamed on HBO Max, indicating the show had ended.
+In February 2022, creator George Gendi announced that the complete series was being streamed on HBO Max, confirming the series had concluded.

 Broadcast

 Apple & Onion premiered on Cartoon Network UK on August 27, 2018.
 The show premiered on Cartoon Network Africa on September 29, 2018.
 In India, it premiered on 2018 on Cartoon Network India.

-In the French dub, Apple and Onion themselves are voiced by French rappers Florian and Olivio Ordoñez of the group Bigflo & Oli.In Canada, in April 2018, the series started to air on Teletoon and only aired on the channel to air new episodes.
-The show carried reruns on Teletoon's sister network, Cartoon Network Canada.
-The series aired all of it's new episodes from April 2018 to March 26, 2022.
-As of May 2022, the series no longer aired on Teletoon.
+In the French dub, Apple and Onion themselves are voiced by French rappers Florian and Olivio Ordoñez of the group Bigflo & Oli.